CommanderBuffin/introsde-2017-assignment-1/README.md

 **Build.xml**

 The file build.xml contains all the task that will:
-- install, download and resolve ivy dependecies
+- install, download and resolve ivy dependencies
 - generate classes using people.xsd
 - compile classes
 - execute targets